Location

 Rods and Lines

 The Marble trout is the biggest representative of the trout family, so we have to be prepared with strong and reliable tackle to have our chances to land a dream fish.
 5 and 6 wt rods from 9 to 10 ft are recommended for dry fly and nymph fishing.
 When we want to chase marbles with a streamer, then a higher AFTMA from 8 to 10 is recommended for single-handed rods.
-6 to 8 wt trout spey can also do an excellent job and help you keep your distance from those spooky fish.
+6 to 8 wt trout spey rods can also do an excellent job and help you keep your distance from those spooky fish.
 Floating lines are essential for the dry fly and nymph fishing.
-We often use sink tip lines and triple-density sinking shooting heads regarding streamers.
+We often use sink tip lines and triple-density sinking shooting heads for streamers.

 Flies